 “Aid covers tuition but not room and board.”
 At most boarding schools, the aid award is calculated against the full cost of attendance – including room and board.
 A grant that covers 50% of cost covers 50% of everything, not just the tuition portion.

 “Once we get an award, it stays the same.”
 Aid is reviewed annually.
-If your financial situation improves significantly, your award may decrease.
-If it deteriorates — job loss, divorce, major medical expenses — contact the financial aid office.
+If your financial situation improves substantially, your award may decrease.
+If it deteriorates (job loss, divorce, major medical expenses), contact the financial aid office.
 Awards can and do change.

 “Applying for financial aid hurts our admissions chances.”
-At need-blind schools (which include most of the most selective boarding schools), aid applications are reviewed entirely separately from admissions.
+At need-blind schools (which include many of the most selective boarding schools), aid applications are reviewed entirely separately from admissions.
 Applying for aid has no effect on your admissions outcome at these schools.
-Need-aware schools do consider aid in admissions — but even there, most applicants are evaluated need-blind and only a small portion of borderline cases are affected.
+Need-aware schools do consider aid in admissions, but even there, most applicants are evaluated need-blind and only a small portion of borderline cases are affected.

 Is it worth it financially?

-Boarding school is a significant investment under any circumstances.
+Boarding school is a large investment under any circumstances.
 The financial case for it rests on a few factors:

 University outcomes.
 Students from top boarding schools are admitted to selective universities at rates 10–20 times the national average.
-If that outcome matters to your family, the return on investment is real.
+According to TABS, 99% of boarding school students go on to attend a four-year college, and 87% report being very well prepared academically, compared to 39% of public school students.
+If that outcome matters to your family, the return on investment is real, and choosing the right school to maximize that outcome is essential.

 Comparison to alternatives.
-Elite day school tuition in major cities runs $40,000–$55,000 per year — and that does not include accommodation.
-For families already spending significantly on private education, the incremental cost of boarding school may be smaller than it appears.
+According to NAIS (National Association of Independent Schools), the median tuition at independent day schools in major metropolitan areas ranges from $40,000 to $55,000 per year, and that does not include accommodation.
+For families already spending heavily on private education, the incremental cost of boarding school may be smaller than it appears.

 Financial aid vs. day school.
 Boarding school financial aid is often more generous than day school aid.
 Families who assume day school is more affordable sometimes find that a well-endowed boarding school, after aid, costs them less.